Partitiviridae

 Partitiviridae is a family of double-stranded RNA viruses.
 Plants, fungi, and protozoa serve as natural hosts.
 It has been suggested that they can also infect bacteria.
 The name comes from the Latin partitius, which means divided, and refers to the segmented genome of partitiviruses.
-There are five genera and 60 species in the family, 15 of which are unassigned to a genus.
+The family contains five genera.

 Structure

 Viruses in the family Partitiviridae are non-enveloped with icosahedral geometries and T=1 symmetry.
 The diameter of partitiviruses is around 25–43 nm.

 Genome

 Partitiviruses have double-stranded RNA genomes divided into two genomic segments, and there may be additional subgenomic segments.
 The two genome segments are packaged in separate virus particles.
 They code for two separate proteins.
 The first segment codes for the RNA-dependent RNA polymerase (RdRp), and the second segment codes for the coat protein.
 The segments are around 1.4–3.0 kbp in length, while the total genome length is around 3.0–4.8 kbp.